JuliaLang/julia/doc/src/manual/variables-and-scoping.md

        """;

 julia> include_string(Main, code)
-┌ Warning: Assignment to `s` in top-level block is ambiguous because an outer global binding by the same name already exists.
-Use `global s` to assign to the outer global `s` variable or use `local s` to force a new local by the same name.
+┌ Warning: Assignment to `s` in soft scope is ambiguous because a global variable by the same name exists: `s` will be treated as a new local.
+Disambiguate by using `local s` to suppress this warning or `global s` to assign to the existing global variable.
 └ @ string:4
 ERROR: LoadError: UndefVarError: s not defined
 ```